carson920/scrabble-bot/README.md

 # scrabble-bot

-A bot auto-playing Scrabble games.
-Can be adapted for statistical purposes. (e.g. how often a certain word appears) Play the highest scoring word every turn.
+Find the highest scoring play with a given Scrabble board and rack.

 Just play 1 game: